simonox/pflanzensensor-workshop/README.md

 Using this Web UI you can configure your device: `Configure -> Configure Module`

+Our Wemos D1 mini clone is a `generic device with 18 ports`.
 We have a DHT11 connected to D1 and an analogue measurement on A0.

 ![Basic configuration](./tasmota/05-configuration.png)